Patrick Mahomes throws 5 TD passes, Chiefs beat Eagles 42-30

 Mahomes flipped a 1-yard TD pass underhanded to Clyde Edwards-Helaire for a 7-3 lead in the first quarter.

+Mahomes said Travis Kelce designed that play with himself serving as the decoy.
+Edwards-Helaire gave away the name of the play: “Tom and Jerry.”

+“When you have receivers coming up and saying: “If I do this, it’ll get someone else open,’ that’s a special group of guys,” Mahomes said.

-He threw a normal 6-yard TD pass to Hill to give the Chiefs a 14-10 lead.
-Mahomes set up the score a few plays earlier on first-and-20 from the 42 with a beautiful 32-yard pass to Hill, who made an excellent over-the-shoulder, fingertip catch near the sideline.
+Mahomes threw a normal 6-yard TD pass to Hill to give the Chiefs a 14-10 lead.
+He set up the score a few plays earlier on first-and-20 from the 42 with a beautiful 32-yard pass to Hill, who made an excellent over-the-shoulder, fingertip catch near the sideline.

 His 2-yard shovel pass to Jody Fortson increased Kansas City’s lead to 21-13 with under a minute left in the first half.